ylx71-creator/practicum-deseq2-agent/README.md

 RNA-seq differential expression analysis pipeline using **DESeq2**, exposed through a **FastAPI API service** and designed for future integration into an **agentic AI workflow**.

-This project builds a modular pipeline for omics analysis and wraps the workflow into an API that can be called by automated agents.

 ---

 # Project Overview